winton/acts_as_archive/README.md

 Query the archive
 -----------------

-Use the Archive model you specified in the configuration:
+Use the archive class you specified in the configuration:

 <pre>
 Article::Archive.first